Horse owners urged to make sure vaccinations are up to date

 Horse owners can also help during mosquito season by keeping horses inside during dawn and dusk, which are peak mosquito times, and using topical insect repellents labeled for use on horses, Hirst said.

-DNREC’s Mosquito Control Section asks the public’s help in monitoring for the presence of WNV by reporting sick or dead wild birds of certain species that may have contracted the virus.
-Sick or dead crows, blue jays, cardinals, robins, hawks or owls, and clusters of five or more sick or dead wild birds of any species, should be reported to Mosquito Control’s two offices: Glasgow, for northern Kent County (including Dover) and New Castle County, (302) 836-2555; or Milford, for southern Kent County and Sussex County, (302) 422-1512.
+Beginning in June, DNREC’s Mosquito Control Section will be asking the public’s help in monitoring for the presence of WNV by reporting sick or dead wild birds of certain species that may have contracted the virus.
+Sick or dead crows, blue jays, cardinals, robins, hawks or owls, and clusters of five or more sick or dead wild birds of any species, should be reported to Mosquito Control’s two offices: Glasgow, for northern Kent County and New Castle County, (302) 836-2555; or Milford, for southern Kent County and Sussex County, (302) 422-1512.
 Bird specimens should have been dead for less than 24 hours and not appear to have died or been killed by other obvious causes.

 For more information about WNV or EEE: